Legal Advice for Lease Agreements — 119 results

 Residential tenants have limited rights under their lease agreements and Texas law.
 However, if a condition exists that materially affects the physical health or safety of a tenant and the... more

-Written by attorney David M Blain, almost 2 years ago.
+Written by attorney David M Blain, about 2 years ago.

 THE IMPLIED WARRANTY OF HABITABILITY